Math-Game-MCA/Math-Game/MathGames Website/README.txt

 3. OS
 4. Monitor resolution
 5. What you did to get the error
-6. Anything else you think may be relevant or important.
+6. Anything else you think may be relevant or important

 ===================================================================